MaxedPC08/Astrolabe/Coprocessor/README.md

 Install the required dependencies by running `pip install -r requirements.txt` in the `Coprocessor` directory.
 Also, install [this apriltag library](https://github.com/swatbotics/apriltag) by Matt Zucker in the `Coprocessor` directory.
 Follow all the instructions in the README of the apriltag library to install it, including installing it system-wide.
-We *highly* recommend installing FRSee in a virtual environment to avoid conflicts with other python packages.
+We *highly* recommend installing Astrolabe in a virtual environment to avoid conflicts with other python packages.

 ## Overview